Should I rent out a room in my house?

 - Update old wiring/electricity sockets

-What should I upgrade or renovate in my basement suite?
+What should I upgrade or renovate in my basement apartment?

-How do I prepare to lease a rental suite in my house?
+How do I prepare to lease a room in my house?

 1. Ensure your house is up to code.